lucee/lucee-docs/docs/03.reference/02.tags/catch/_attributes/name.md

+name for variable containing the exception information

-name for variable, by default it is cfcatch
+by default it is cfcatch